makaylacodes/clock-project/README.md

 <ol>
   <li>void addOneHour(int&, int&, int&) </li>

-  - This function will add 1 hour to the time
+  - This function adds 1 hour to the time.
   <li>int addOneMinute(int&, int&, int&)</li>

-  - This function will add 1 minute to the time
+  - This function adds 1 minute to the time.
   <li>int addOneSecond(int&, int&, int&)</li>

-  - This function will add one second to the time
+  - This function adds one second to the time.
   <li>void display12hours(int&, int&, int&)</li>

-  - This function will display the time in a 12 hour clock format
+  - This function displays the time in a 12 hour clock format.
   <li>void display24hours(int&, int&, int&)</li>

-  - This function will display the time in a 24 hour clock format
+  - This function displays the time in a 24 hour clock format.
 </ol>